Commandarr/Commandarr/README.md

 * The project will be open sourced and can be found on [Github](https://github.com/Comandarr/Comandarr).
 * If you'd like to submit feature requests for Comandarr please submit them through [FeatHub](http://feathub.com/Comandarr/Comandarr).
-* If you'd like to keep up with what's happening I have set up a Discord Server for discussions and development updates - [https://discord.gg/rwkfzQB](https://discord.gg/rwkfzQB)
+* Join the [Comandarr Slack Community](https://slack-invite-comandarr.herokuapp.com/) to have discussions and keep up with development updates.

 ## Submit and Vote on Future Features